dalphonorechi/Global-AI-Hub-International-ML-Bootcamp/README.md

-I participate in the month long Global AI Hub ML Bootcamp.
+I participated in the month long Global AI Hub ML Bootcamp.

 This Repo contains Notebooks for: